Self - Discovery Journey

 There are no mistakes, only lessons.
 Even when we don’t understand why things happened, we can find meaning in how we choose to heal.
 I believe your inner wisdom knows the way.

-My role is simply to walk beside you — to hold space for your truth, and to support you in unfolding what’s been waiting to be seen.
+My role is to walk beside you — holding space for your truth as it unfolds.

 This journey isn’t about doing more — it’s about softening into what’s already there.
-And I’m honoured to witness this transformation with you.
+And I’m honoured to witness this process with you.

 I am committed to my own personal development and attend regular therapy and supervision.

-I have worked with diverse individuals who have faced significant conditions such as anxiety, depression, and PTSD.
-Many have used coping mechanisms like alcohol, sex, drugs, workaholism, perfectionism, excessive sport, or isolation to manage their pain and unresolved trauma.
+I’ve worked with people facing experiences such as anxiety, depression, and PTSD.
+Many have relied on coping strategies like substances, work, perfectionism, excessive exercise, or withdrawal to manage unresolved pain.